30 Months Gone: 1968 Datsun 2000 Roadster – Sold?

-August 4, 2022, Update – While this “Classifind” expired recently, given the seller’s past history we suspect may not actually be sold yet.
+June 3, 2023, Update – While this “Classifind” expired recently, given the seller’s history, we suspect it may not actually be sold yet.
 For now, we’re labeling this ride “Sold?”
 However, we will keep an eye out for an updated listing.
 In the interim, please reach out either by email or call Rudy directly if you’d like to be informed when we come across something similar.

 May 26, 2022 Update – Sure enough, after a brief two-week hiatus following the expiration of their last Craigslist ad, the seller of this vintage ’68 Datsun Sports Roadster just posted a fresh listing.
 In it, the owner of this rare Japanese sports car dating back to 1975 provides a detailed account of all of the improvements and upgrades made to the car during his ownership.

-May 13, 2022, Update – While this “Classifind” expired recently, given the seller’s past history we suspect may not actually be sold yet.
+May 13, 2022, Update – While this “Classifind” expired recently, given the seller’s past history, we suspect it may not actually be sold yet.
 For now, we’re labeling this ride “Sold?” unless we come across a new listing.
 Stay tuned.

 April 7, 2022 Update – The private seller just replaced their expiring original listing with a fresh Craigslist ad.
 The new ad’s pictures, description, and asking price of $29,900 remain the same.